CollinsLabBioComp/nextflow-sc_dge/docs/README-params.md

     - `alpha`: See [IHW](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4930141/) documentation
 - `de_plot_config`: Parameters for plotting differential expression results
   - `mean_expression_filter`: List of mean expression thresholds to drop for plots for each group in `anndata_cell_label`.
 For example: if gene A expression is 0 counts in cluster 1 and 10 in cluster 2, it will be dropped from cluster 1 but not cluster 2.
-- `fgsea_config`: Parameters for running gene set enrichment using fGSEA
+- `gsea_config`: Parameters for running gene set enrichment using fGSEA
   - `sample_size`: See [fGSEA](https://www.biorxiv.org/content/10.1101/060012v3) documentation
   - `score_type`: See [fGSEA](https://www.biorxiv.org/content/10.1101/060012v3) documentation
-  - `value`: List of alternate configurations
+  - `fgsea_parameters`: List of alternate configurations for fgsea
     - `min_set_size`: See [fGSEA](https://www.biorxiv.org/content/10.1101/060012v3) documentation
     - `max_set_size`: See [fGSEA](https://www.biorxiv.org/content/10.1101/060012v3) documentation
     - `eps`: See [fGSEA](https://www.biorxiv.org/content/10.1101/060012v3) documentation